Menditect/documentation/additional/01-howtos/use-menditect-extension.md

 ### Prerequisites

-In order to use the MTA integration features of the Extension, some information needs to be entered in Studio Pro.
+In order to use the MTA integration features of the Extension, there are some prerequisites.

+#### Prepare MTA

+- Make sure to create an Account in MTA having at least `Tester` and `ApiUser` [User Roles](manage-accounts#mta-user-roles).
+- [Create a Test configuration](../../test-configuration#create-a-new-test-configuration) that is linked to the App that you want to test.

+#### Configure Extension

+- Open the App that you want to test in Studio Pro.
-- Click on <i class="fal fa-cog"></i> in the Microflow Call Hierarchy tab.
+- Open the Microflow Call Hierarchy tab.
+- Click on <i class="fal fa-cog"></i>.
 - Enter the MTA Endpoint.
 For example: `https://mta-menditect-9fo2p.mendixcloud.com`
-- Enter the Username and Password for an existing Account in MTA, having at least `Tester` and `ApiUser` [User Roles](manage-accounts#mta-user-roles).
+- Enter the Username and Password for the Account that you created in MTA to be used by the Extension.
-- Select which [Test configuration](../../test-configuration) to use, to store and view [Test Cases](../../test-case).
+- Select the [Test configuration](../../test-configuration) that should be used to store and view [Test Cases](../../test-case).
 - Save the settings.

-### Create Test
+### Generate Test

-To create a new Test Case, that will execute a specific microflow from the Mendix model:
+To generate a new Test Case, that will execute a specific microflow from the Mendix model:
 - [Open the Microflow Call Hierarchy tab](#microflow-call-hierarchy) for a specific microflow
 - Click on the <i class="fal fa-circle"></i> icon, on the left of the microflow name, or right-click on the microflow name and select "Generate Test"
 - Select which [Test suite](../../test-suite) to use, to store the new [Test Case](../../test-case).